MoOyeg/rhdh-infra-sample/README.md

 # RHDH Infra Samples

-This repository provides sample files and instructions to play with Red Hat Developer Hub(Backstage) and different types of Infrastructure.
+This repository provides sample files and instructions to play with Red Hat Developer Hub(Backstage) and different types of Infrastructure integrations. it's open to contributions

-## Sample 1 - Authentication
+## Sample 1 - Authentication with Red Hat SSO(keycloak) via OIDC
 The below sample will:
   - Create a project in OCP
   - Install Red Hat SSO for OIDC authentication